 Menopause represents a major life and health change for women.
-If you’re showing signs of this change of life, consult Women for Women OBGYN, SC in Chicago.
+If you’re showing signs of this change of life, consult Women for Women OBGYN, SC in Forest Glen, Chicago.
 Both Dr. Kornelia Krol and Dr. Ewa Radwanska can help you alleviate symptoms caused by hormonal changes and navigate the new health conditions that may occur in the postmenopausal period.
 Call the office or book an appointment online to learn more about menopause care.

 Menopause marks the end of a woman’s menstrual cycle and fertility.
 You're considered to be in menopause if you’ve gone a full 12 months without a period.
 Menopause can happen naturally, due to the aging process.
 It also may be surgically induced by the removal of the ovaries or chemically induced, such as with cancer treatment.

 In the years prior to menopause, called perimenopause, your hormone production starts to shift.
 As a result, you may experience a number of familiar symptoms that are related to menopause.
 These include: